 This course examines the organization of our national government, state government, and our political system.
 In order to prepare students for the United States Constitution Test and Illinois Constitution Test, as required by state law, the course will cover the foundations and institutions of the government of the United States.
 Units will also include Civil Liberties, Civil Rights, Foreign Policy, Political Parties and Elections, and State and local Government.
-In addition, students will be required to attend a mandatory public meeting of local government and complete a report of their observation.
 The course employs numerous supplementary materials including the coverage of current events when appropriate.
 Students should be prepared to take notes and read textbook assignments. ( Required Course) (NCAA Core Course)